ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 The energy consumed by on-premise servers and data centres.
 This includes those dedicated to AI operations and associated cooling systems, and other infrastructure necessary for maintaining AI workloads.

-#### LLM training and fine-tuning
+#### Machine Learning training and fine-tuning

+- Foundation models

-When assessing operational emissions from training or fine-tuning foundation models for specific tasks or domains, organisations must account for the significant computing resources required throughout the process resulting in intensive power usage.
+This section focuses on organisations that develop and train foundation models, or fine-tune third-party models.
+In these scenarios, organisations must account for the significant computing resources required throughout the process.

 These operations typically demand intensive use of specialised hardware including Graphics Processing Units (GPUs) and Central Processing Units (CPUs), along with associated infrastructure such as high-performance storage systems, large amounts of RAM and cooling equipment.

-Assessing the efficiency of hardware and algorithms can help reduce unnecessary energy consumption and techniques like model distillation, quantisation, energy-aware pruning and low-precision arithmetic operations can help reduce the energy requirements of models.
+Assessing the efficiency of hardware and algorithms can help reduce unnecessary energy consumption.
+Techniques such as model distillation, quantisation, energy-aware pruning and low-precision arithmetic operations can further lower the computational and energy requirements of models.

-#### LLM self-hosting
+It should be acknowledged however, that not all model development requires vast amounts of computing power: while Large Language Models are resource-intensive and versatile, smaller models (SLMs) trained on more modest datasets are designed to be more compact and efficient, requiring less computational power and memory.

+**Self-hosting**

 When self-hosting a foundation model, it is essential to account for the energy consumption of inference operations, including any open-source interfaces and the specialised hardware required to support these services.